qetza/vsts-xdttransform-task/README.md

 > Relative paths for source pattern and output pattern are relative to the transform file path.

 ## Tips
-You can use the [XDT tranform task](https://marketplace.visualstudio.com/items?itemName=qetza.xdttransform) to inject tokens in your XML based configuration files configured for local development and then use the [Replace Tokens task](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens) to replace those tokens with variable values:
+You can use the [XDT transform task](https://marketplace.visualstudio.com/items?itemName=qetza.xdttransform) to inject tokens in your XML based configuration files configured for local development and then use the [Replace Tokens task](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens) to replace those tokens with variable values:
 - create an XDT transformation file containing your tokens
 - setup your configuration file with local developement values
 - at deployment time